Jack and the Cuckoo-Clock Heart: Plot

 After a journey, they arrive at a circus in Andalusia, where Jack finds Miss Acacia; however, Georges advises him not to reveal his identity to her.
 He befriends her and avoids sharing his feelings with her.
 Jack can’t help but admire her for her beauty, as well as her now grown up mannerisms.
 Jack begins spending time with her, falling deeper in love with her while ignoring each cog that falls from his heart every so often.
 Jack, after spending weeks with her, attempts to kiss her, but she declines, claiming her heart belongs to another from her past, which turns out to be Jack.
 Jack eventually finds a way to reveal himself and gives Miss Acacia a key that can be used to wind his heart.

 Before Jack and Miss Acacia can run away together, Joe shows up, having been looking for an opportunity to further punish Jack.
 He explains to Miss Acacia the three rules of Jack's cuckoo clock heart in an attempt to sabotage their love, as well as Jack's happiness as he did when they were children.
 Miss Acacia, after talking with Joe, decides she does not want to cause Jack's death by allowing him to fall in love any further with her.
 She rejects him and leaves with Joe, and Jack tears off the door to the mechanics of his heart, making it start to slow down which made him weak.

-While in the carriage with Miss Acacia and Joe, he tells her that soon after Jack escaped with help from Madeleine, she was sent to prison and died soon afterward, with rumors stating she died of a broken heart.
+While in the carriage with Miss Acacia, Joe tells her that soon after Jack escaped with help from Madeleine, she was sent to prison and died soon afterward, with rumors stating she died of a broken heart.
 Miss Acacia realizes she holds the key to Jack's survival and returns to search for him, learning that Jack had departed for his home in Edinburgh and learned what happened to Madeleine.

 Miss Acacia finds Jack in front of Madeleine's grave and tries to use the key to turn his clock; however, he throws away the key and chooses to die in a last attempt to feel the love he's so desperately wanted.
 They kiss, and when Jack breaks the kiss, time has stopped for him.
 He looks at the love of his life, Miss Acacia, one last time, touching her cheek, then looks to the sky.
 A song begins playing as Jack starts climbing up to heaven while using frozen snowflakes as a ladder, ending the film.